MicrosoftDocs/sdk-api/sdk-api-src/content/eaptypes/ns-eaptypes-_eapusernamepasswordcredential.md

 ### -field password

 A NULL-terminated Unicode string that contains the password to verify the user.
-The password is encrypted using the <a href="https://msdn.microsoft.com/en-us/library/Aa374803(v=VS.85).aspx">CredProtect</a> function.
+The password is encrypted using the <a href="EapUsernamePasswordCredential ">CredProtect</a> function.
 The EAP method must use the <a href="https://msdn.microsoft.com/7a22fb2b-edfc-45f2-b2d2-729f3761584d">CredUnprotect</a> function to retrieve the unencrypted password.

 ## -see-also